Macintosh statistical software

 JASP: the first really good effort at making R more accessible

-JASP uses the native open/save dialogue box with a weird Microsoft Office-style setup requiring more than one click.
+JASP uses its own open/save dialogue box until you click Browse to get to the Mac-standards one.
 It has extensive Bayesian statistics capabilities which may confuse people who are not looking for them.

 The software looks and feels like SPSS to a degree; it feels as native as SPSS.
 Calculations and screen drawing are far, far, far faster than in “real SPSS” — when you select the tests, they might actually be pumped out before your finger is fully off the mouse.
-Stepwise regression is supported (unlike Jamovi).
-When you do t-tests, if equal variances are not present, it only prints out a warning, and you must switch to Welch’s t-test instead of using the dual-variances formula of the classic Student’s t-test (you can specifiy printing both); it does not apply Welch’s t-test automatically.
-The format for multiple t-tests is quite neat but, again, it may warn that you’re violating assumptions rather than changing the formula appropriately.
+Stepwise regression is now supported.
+When you do t-tests, if equal variances are not present, it only prints out a warning, and you must switch to Welch’s t-test instead of using the dual-variances formula of the classic Student’s t-test (you can specifiy printing both); it does not apply Welch’s t-test automatically, nor is printing descriptives the default.
+The format for multiple t-tests is quite neat.

 jasp t-tests

 We loaded our large test file instantly, and ran descriptives instantly.
 Survey researchers will be happy to know they can assign value labels — and unhappy to know they must be done variable by variable, without syntax.
 Labels are retroactively applied to the output window.
-Variable labels are not supported—nor is there a good way to compute new variables.
-The method they suggest is exporting data, making the changes, and bringing it back again (losing any value labels, presumably).
-You can't mark missing values variable-by-variable; missing values are applied to the entire dataset, which is a bit nuts.
+Variable labels are now supported on import as “long names,” but they don’t show up that way on output; for that matter, JASP doesn’t show the value lables.
+On the lighter side, computing new variables is relatively easy now.

 JASP is under rapid development.
 The speed is quite good.
 You can set the resolution of charts, so you can copy them at 300 dpi if you want.